-The School of Public Policy “Mother Teresa” is part of a network of sixteen schools of political studies organized in cooperation with the Council of Europe.
+The School of Public Policy “Mother Teresa” is part of a network of twenty one of political studies organized in cooperation with the Council of Europe.
 Since the creation of the first school of political studies in Moscow in 1992, by a group of civil society activists seeking to promote democratic values these schools were established to train future generations of political, economic, social and cultural leaders in countries in transition.
 They run annual courses of seminars and conferences on topics such as European integration, democracy, human rights, the rule of law, and globalization, with the participation of national and international experts.

 Organizing the School of Public Policy “Mother Teresa” CRPM has committed itself to the following objectives:

 - To encourage the development of responsible and ethical leadership also accepting the principles of Mother Teresa to increase social justice and to aid “in the struggle to overcome poverty and distress, which also constitute a threat to peace.”

 - To provide opportunities for political and civic leaders from across the spectrum of public life to come together to discuss a wide range of current political, social and economic issues;

 - To encourage transparent public policy making process which takes into account the core principles of good governance and the different public interests and opinions;

 - To enhance public dialogue and media debate by fostering appreciation of the values of liberal multiculturalism, encouraging participation, inclusion and the free exchange of ideas.